Wisconsin sawmill agrees to pay $191K to federal regulators after 16-year-old boy killed on the job

 “As a small company, employees are like family, and the death of Michael Schuls was devastating,” the statement said.
 “We are only able to move forward thanks to the love and support of our workforce and the community.
 Michael will forever be in our hearts and his family in our prayers.”

 Schuls’ family has in the past declined to comment on allegations of negligence by Florence Hardwoods.
-A message to a person managing the family’s GoFundMe page was not immediately returned Friday.
+A message to a person managing the family’s GoFundMe page was not immediately returned Friday, and attempts to reach family members by phone and email weren’t successful.

-State regulators also launched an investigation into Schuls’ death.
-Messages left Friday with the state Department of Workforce Development inquiring about the status of the probe weren’t immediately returned.
+Wisconsin labor regulators have also launched an investigation into Schuls’ death.
+State Department of Workforce Development spokesperson John Dipko said in an email to the AP that the agency is reviewing the consent decree and “will determine appropriate next steps.”
+He didn’t elaborate.

 Schuls’ death comes as lawmakers in several states, including Wisconsin, are embracing legislation to loosen child labor laws.
 States have passed measures to let children work in more hazardous occupations, for more hours on school nights and in expanded roles.
 Wisconsin Republicans back a proposal to allow children as young as 14 to serve alcohol in bars and restaurants.